yipoh/AesBench/README.md

 ## Acknowledgement
-Special thanks are extended to the 32 aesthetic experts who participated in our experiments, whose rich aesthetic experience and responsible attitude played a crucial role in the construction of the dataset.
-We highlight the following:
+We sincerely thank the 32 aesthetic experts who participated in the subjective experiments.
+Their rich aesthetic experience and responsible attitude make the benchmark results more reliable.
+We highlight partial contributors as follows:

->  **Wei Liu, Xin Liu, Luxia Chen, Tianjiao Gu, Dahai Tian, Ziyan Ou, et al.**
+>  **Wei Liu (educator), Xin Liu (researcher), Luxia Chen (educator), Tianjiao Gu (educator), Dahai Tian (educator), Ziyan Ou (art student), et al.**

 Many thanks are extended to collaborators, for their kind assistance in data collection and MLLM deployment:
 > **Zhichao Duan and Pangu Xie.**